Asclepias stenophylla: Description

-Asclepias stenophylla is a herbaceous perennial growing from a carrot-like or tuberous, vertical root that is 3 to 10 dm long.
-Each plant typically has one or two stems with many thin leaves.
-It has milky sap.
-The leaves are linear in shape and 6 to 15 cm long and 5 to 8 mm wide.
 The pale greenish to yellow flowers are arranged into axillary umbels with 10 to 25 flowers per umbel.
 The umbels are subsessile or have very short peduncles.
 The flowers have very small horns which are attached to the hoods most of their length, with the short tip and terminal lobes being free.
 The fruits are upright, slender follicles 9 to 12 cm long.
-Flowering occurs in June thru August.
+Flowering occurs in June through August.